jeff-adkisson/swe-3313-spring-2025/project/README.md

 You will submit your implementation to your client (me) via Github.
 It will include:

 - well-written code that follows your language's style guide.
 Do not use Java conventions in a Python app.
-- a readme.md in the source that includes:
+- a README.md in the source that includes:
    - a brief description of your application (from an end-user point of view),
    - environment requirements, such as "MacOS or Linux or Windows" (be very specific the systems and operating systems where you application can run),
    - steps to clone and build the application on a fresh machine.
-Be very specific - I will be attempting to follow these steps on my machine and they better have all of the steps, dependencies, gotchas, database schema scripts, warnings, etc. I need to get your application working without a lot of fuss.
+Be very specific - I will be attempting to follow these steps on my machin.
+You must describe all of the steps, dependencies, gotchas, database schema scripts, warnings, etc. I need to get your application working without a lot of fuss.
+If I cannot make your application work, your grade will suffer.
+Be very thorough on this part and have every person on your team test the steps to ensure everyone agrees it is complete.
    - any other important information you need to pass along to someone trying to setup and run your application.

 There are many good articles on writing an excellent read.me.
 [I recommend reviewing a few so you do a great job producing this very important document.](https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project)